The park is located in northern Harford County about 30 miles north of Baltimore and 8 miles northwest of Bel Air on Route 24.

 Rocks features three developed picnic areas: Hills Grove, Wilson's and Rock Ridge.
 These areas include tables, grills, restroom facilities and playground equipment.
 The Hills Grove and Wilson's Areas are handicapped accessible.
 Pets are permitted in any of the picnic areas.
 Horses are prohibited inside the picnic areas.

 Picnic areas are open 9 a.m. to sunset from March to October, and 10 a.m. to sunset from November to February.
-There is a service charge ($3/Maryland resident, $5 out-of-state weekends and summer holidays; $2/vehicle, $4/vehicle weekdays) to enter the picnic areas.
-Seniors with a Golden Age Pass and children in car seats are free.
+There is a service charge ($3/Maryland resident, $5 out-of-state on weekends and summer holidays; and $3/Maryland vehicle, $5/out-of-state vehicle on weekdays) to enter the picnic areas.
+Park Passport holders, Universal Disability Pass holders, seniors (with a Golden Age Pass), and children in car seats are free.

 Season beginning and ending date, and shelter service charges.